From Challenges and Pitfalls to Recommendations and Opportunities: Implementing Federated Learning in Healthcare: From Challenges and Pitfalls to Recommended Solutions and Future Opportunities

 Personalization in model initialization is another underexplored area.
 Personalized initialization techniques, which tailor the starting point to the specific data distribution of each client, are critical for improving local model performance and accelerating convergence.
 However, research into these techniques, such as model-agnostic meta-learning and partial initialization for finding a good initialization, remains limited within FL for healthcare~\citep{fallah2020personalized,sun2021partialfed}.

 \paragraph{\textbf{Recommendations \& Opportunities}} \begin{itemize} \item \textit{Transfer Learning for Initialization:} Utilize pretraining or foundation models for initialization can provide a strong starting point for FL.
 This approach has been shown to not only speed up convergence but also mitigate the effects of both data and system heterogeneity~\citep{li2024begin,peng2024depth,nguyen2023where}, potentially closing the performance gap between FL and centralized learning~\citep{chen2023importance}.
-However, researchers should carefully consider the similarity between the source and target datasets to avoid negative transfer effects. \item \textit{Personalized Initialization:} Implement personalized initialization methods, such as model-agnostic meta-learning and partial initialization, can help customize the starting point of the model based on local data characteristics, further enhancing model performance on individual clients and improving overall system convergence~\citep{fallah2020personalized,sun2021partialfed}. \item \textit{Standardization of Initialization Procedures:} To ensure consistency and comparability across studies, there should be a push towards standardizing initialization methods in FL research.
-Providing clear descriptions and justifications for the chosen initialization strategy is essential for reproducibility and for advancing the field. \item \textit{Consideration of Resource Constraints:} When selecting initialization methods, researchers should account for the varying computational resources across participants.
+However, researchers should carefully consider the similarity between the source and target datasets to avoid negative transfer effects. \item \textit{Personalized Initialization:} Implement personalized initialization methods, such as model-agnostic meta-learning and partial initialization, can help customize the starting point of the model based on local data characteristics, further enhancing model performance on individual clients and improving overall system convergence~\citep{fallah2020personalized,sun2021partialfed}. \item \textit{Standardization of Initialization Procedures:} Standardizing initialization in FL is essential for ensuring consistency, reproducibility, and comparability across studies.
+It provides a common baseline for benchmarking and reduces variability in outcomes~\citep{chen2023importance}.
+For example, Nguyen et~al.~\citep{nguyen2023where} showed that consistent initialization improves convergence rates, especially under non-IID data, while pretraining-based methods help address system heterogeneity~\citep{li2024begin}.
+Such standardization does not hinder innovation but establishes a foundation for exploring advanced techniques like meta-learning and hybrid initialization, ensuring their broader applicability in diverse healthcare settings. \item \textit{Consideration of Resource Constraints:} When selecting initialization methods, researchers should account for the varying computational resources across participants.
 Techniques that balance initialization quality with computational feasibility, such as hierarchical model training or using lightweight pretrained models, are critical to ensuring broader applicability of FL in healthcare~\citep{li2024begin,peng2024depth,nguyen2023where}. \end{itemize}